PATIENT ADVICE - DIETICIAN

 They are involved in decision making and have input into menus.
 Mental illness can often have a strong negative impact upon physical health and it is a pleasure to see good food and regular meals having a beneficial effect on health and wellbeing.

-In this forum - attended by management, senior nurse, cook and Sejal Jacob, discussion takes place around nutrition, operational policy, service user dietary requirements.
+The cook along with other staff attend this meeting.
+Discussion takes place around nutrition, operational policy, service user dietary requirements.
 It also addresses future considerations.
 Nutritional problems identified include obesity, underweight, diabetes, constipation and food intolerances.
 Religious, cultural and ethical dietary choices are accepted and catered for.

 New patients are seen 1:1 to assess nutritional status.
 Any nutritional considerations are then addressed, working with the individual, nursing and OT staff and cook.
 Follow up visits are made to monitor progress and to give advice.